 - open bite (space between your upper and lower teeth when you bite down)

-- inability to make lips meet together witout straining
+- inability to make lips meet together without straining

 - unbalanced or asymmetrical facial appearance

 - previous facial injury

 - obstructive sleep apnea